HIIPA Notice of Privacy Practices

 We may use and disclose your protected health information in the following instances.
 You have the opportunity to agree or object to the use or disclosure of all or part of your protected health information.
 If you are not present or able to agree or object to the use or disclosure of the protected health information, then your provider may, using professional judgment, determine whether the disclosure is in your best interest.
 In this case, only the protected health information that is relevant to your health care will be disclosed.

-Your Authorization: In addition to our use of your health information for treatment, payment or healthcare operations, you may give us written authorization to use you health information or to disclose it to anyone for any purpose.
+Your Authorization: In addition to our use of your health information for treatment, payment or healthcare operations, you may give us written authorization to use your health information or to disclose it to anyone for any purpose.
 If you give us an authorization, you may revoke it in writing at any time.
-Disclosures to other providers within health care entities when necessary for current treatment do not require an Authorization.
+Minnesota Law requires consent for disclosure of treatment, payment, or operations information.

 To your Family and Friends: We must disclose your health information to you, as described in the Patient Rights section of this Notice.
-We may disclose your health information to a family member, friend or other person to the extent necessary to help with your healthcare or with payment for your healthcare.
+We may disclose your health information to a family member, friend or other person per your preference.
+If you are not able to tell us your preference, for example if you are unconscious, we may go ahead and share your information if we believe it is in your best interest.
+We may also share your information when needed to lessen a serious and imminent threat to health or safety.

 Persons Involved In Care: We may use or disclose health information to notify, or assist in the notification of (including identifying or locating) a family member, your personal representative or another person responsible for your care, of your location, your general condition, or death.
 If you are present, then prior to use or disclosure of your health information, we will provide you with an opportunity to object to such uses or disclosures.
 In the event of your incapacity or emergency circumstances, we will disclose health information based on a determination using our professional judgment disclosing only health information that is directly relevant to the person’s involvement in your healthcare.
 We will also use our professional judgment and experience with common practice to make reasonable inferences of your best interest in allowing a person to pick up filled prescriptions, medical supplies, x-rays or other similar forms of health information.